 If you’d love to explore the jungle, but air is not really your element, maybe you can try a water-based adventure.
 Canoeing and kayaking are pretty popular in the Pacific Islands, so you’ll be spoiled for choice.
 Our top location for canoeing is the Riri River in Vanuatu.
 There is something almost surreal in the tranquil waters of this river, surrounded by an ancient forest.
 Glide down the water in a traditional canoe, spotting wildlife as you go, only to finally reach the breathtakingly beautiful Blue Hole for a refreshing swim.
-Or visit the eucalyptus forests of New Caledonia, and wind your way down the Dumbea River in a kayak.
+Or grab a loaded double kayak trailer and visit the eucalyptus forests of New Caledonia, and wind your way down the Dumbea River with a friend.

 Snorkeling is probably the most beloved tropical holiday activity, and the South Pacific is among the best places in the world for it.
 It’s hard to pick a single destination, so we’ll settle for two of our favorites.
 First up is Mystery Island, a blink-and-you’ll-miss-it uninhabited dot in the ocean.
 The crystal clear, shallow waters surrounding the island are full of coral reefs and delicate wildlife.
 You can enjoy the colorful fish from under the water, or even do a tour in a glass-bottom kayak.
 As for our second pick, let us introduce you to Amedee Island, a coral atoll just off New Caledonia.
 The calm, iridescently blue waters lapping at the white sands of the island are home to numerous species of coral and fish.
 This is also a great place to see endangered sea turtle species like green turtles and loggerheads.